JensTimmerman/im/README.md

 - Enter items in your pantry (or other locations, with their location) with their expiry date
 - Items can have a minimum quantity you always want to keep in the pantry
  - a shopping list is automatically populated with items whose quantity is below this minimum quantity
+  - you can add one off items to this shopping list that are not tracked in the inventory.
 - You get an overview of items per expiry date so you know what to consume first (or throw away)

 - Extensive search and filtering and grouping on locations, categories, units, expiry date using the auto generated django admin